xarial/codestack/solidworks-api/getting-started/macros/run-macro-on-solidworks-start/index.md

 image: shortcut-with-macro-run.png
 labels: [macro,auto run]
 ---
 In some cases it might be required to automatically run macro when SOLIDWORKS starts.
-For example some logging needs ot be done or settings applied.
+For example some logging needs to be done or settings applied.

 Fortunately, SOLIDWORKS application accepts command line parameter */m* which will run the specified macro automatically.